flash-forward-reviews/flash-forward-reviews.github.io/_posts/2024-11-22-Chose-An-Arrows.md

 {% include figure.html image="https://github.com/flash-forward-reviews/img2/blob/main/img/anarrows8.png?raw=true" caption="" alt="" %}{:target="_blank"}

 So I’m sure everyone is thinking exactly what I’m thinking right now, doesn’t that seem a bit unbalanced?
 I feel the person trying to guess 3 is at a significant disadvantage, especially since the computer picks its directions randomly, so there is no way to play mind games.
 Now there is a way to calculate the probability, but it unfortunately involves binomial coefficients, which I absolutely do not remember and never will.
-Therefore we are left with only one other option: BRUTE FORCE:
+Therefore we are left with only one other option: BRUTE FORCE!

 {% include figure.html image="https://github.com/flash-forward-reviews/img2/blob/main/img/anarrows9.png?raw=true" caption="" alt="" %}{:target="_blank"}